-The positions of the Chairman of the Board and the Group Managing Director are currently held by separate individuals with a view to maintaining an effective segregation of duties respecting management of the Board and the day-to-day management of the Group's business.
+The positions of the Chairman and the Group Managing Director are currently held by separate individuals with a view to maintaining an effective segregation of duties respecting management of the Board and the day-to-day management of the Group's business.

 All Directors have made active contribution to the affairs of the Board and the Board has always acted in the best interests of the Group.
-In addition to regular Board meetings, the Chairman of the Board meets with the Non-executive Directors (including Independent Non-executive Directors) without the presence of the Executive Directors at least once every year.
+In addition to regular Board meetings, the Chairman meets with the Non-executive Directors (including Independent Non-executive Directors) without the presence of the Executive Directors at least once every year.